Stadium Arcadium: Background

 After the release of the band's previous album, By the Way, the Red Hot Chili Peppers embarked on a world tour, from July 2002 to a mid-June 2004 date at London's Hyde Park.
 The band later appeared at the 2004 Democratic National Convention and at Rock am Ring to tie up their tour in support of By the Way.
-The band then settled down to begin recording its next album in September 2004 with producer Rick Rubin, with whom the band had recorded its previous four albums.
+The band then settled down to begin recording its with producer Rick Rubin, with whom the band had recorded its previous four albums.

 The formation and recording of Stadium Arcadium took place at "The Mansion" where the Peppers had recorded their 1991 breakthrough Blood Sugar Sex Magik.
 Given the house's reputation for being "haunted," guitarist John Frusciante recalled that he felt "there were beings of higher intelligence controlling what I was doing, and I didn’t know how to talk about it or explain it...it was very clear to me that the music was coming from somewhere other than me."
 However, Kiedis noted that during the recording process of the album "everybody was in a good mood.
 There was very little tension, very little anxiety, very little weirdness going on and every day we showed up to this funky room in the Valley, and everyone felt more comfortable than ever bringing in their ideas."
 The band originally wanted to create an "old-fashioned Meet the Beatles-like record", and to keep the number of songs down to about 12, to make "a small, digestible piece of art."
 They ended up writing 28 new songs, with Rubin producing all tracks.